fcarriedo/jquery-blink/README.md

 I had to do this implementation for an unbelievable legitimate use of the evil blink at my company.

-Just thought of sharing as somebody might have the same unveliebable legitimate need. =P.
+Just thought of sharing as somebody might have the same unbelievable legitimate need. =P.

 **(Yes, I know there is one of this already!)**